 Narumi and Shirogane of Karakuri Circus; while Shirogane is pretty average, Narumi is an enormous kempoist.

-Van and Wendy in Gun X Sword.
+Van and Wendy in GUN×SWORD.
 Van and Priscilla also count.

-In Eat Man, protagonists Bolt's average Girl of the Week's head hovers somewhere around his chest, and only has a third of his shoulder width.
-With his Badass Longcoat on, you'd probably never notice most of them if they standing behind him.
+In Eat-Man, protagonists Bolt's average Girl of the Week's head hovers somewhere around his chest, and only has a third of his shoulder width.
+With his Badass Longcoat on, you'd probably never notice most of them if they're standing behind him.

-Izumi Curtis and her husband Sieg in Fullmetal Alchemist.
+Izumi Curtis and her husband Sieg.
 Izumi is a normal-sized woman.
 Sieg is easily in the running for "largest person in the show".
+Interestingly enough, while Sieg Curtis is as strong as an ox, his comparatively small wife is considerably more dangerous.

 Alice in Pumpkin Scissors isn't exactly tiny, but she looks it compared to Randal, who's estimated at seven feet tall.